flipz357/flipz357.github.io/_posts/2025-10-13-ethical-ai-search-summary.md

 If Google stops using AI summaries, people may stop using Google, as many are already used to such summaries — after all, ChatGPT can also search and summarize.
 There is competitive pressure, and the waiter wants to stay relevant in the restaurant business.

 The ethical question for me is hidden in this cook–waiter analogy.
 If the food is excellent, we would probably like to attribute the cook more.
-If the service is excellent, then we also like to attribute the waiter — which, in many countries, is customary in the form of tips anyway.
+If the service is excellent, then we also like to attribute the waiter, which, in many countries, is customary in the form of tips anyway.

 In this analogy, Google is the waiter, whereas the content providers are the cooks.
 Now, how can the cooks be attributed if their role is more and more hidden?
 What do users even want to have on their “digital menu”?